- It is used to treat phenylketonuria (PKU).

-- Empty packet in 1/2 to 1 cup (4 to 8 ounces) of water or apple juice.
+- Empty packet in water or apple juice as you have been told.
 Mix well and drink within 30 minutes of mixing.

 - This drug may also be mixed in a small amount of soft food like applesauce or pudding.